vaishakp/waveformtools/docs/source/waveformtools.rst

 # Introduction

 Waveforms data from NR simulations are routinely described in terms of modes, from expansion in a spectral basis on spherical surfaces.
-In gravitational wave astronomy, one is mainly conerned with the Weyl scalar component $$\Psi_4$$ and the strain $`h`$.
+In gravitational wave physics, one is mainly conerned with the Weyl scalar component $`r\Psi_4/M`$ and the strain $`r h/M`$.

 The `modes_array' class provides a container for holding modes data of such spectral expansions of any spin weight, and carrying out various transformations on them.
 Some of the main features/capabilities are: